soxoj/username-generation-guide/README.md

 - `printable-leetspeak-two-ways.rule` - the same conversions from letters to numbers, but also vice versa
 - `impersonation.rule` - common mutations used by scammers-impersonators such as `l => I`, `O => 0`, etc.
 - `additions.rule` - common additions to the username: underscores and numbers
-- `toggle-letter-case.rule` - changing case of letters, what is needed not so often, but may be useful
+- `toggle-letter-case.rule` - changing case of letters, what is needed not so often, but maybe useful
 - `add_email.rule` - custom rule to add mail domain after usernames

 You can use a file with a list of usernames: